Skip to main content

 Version: 2.0.0

-Class: DateTime
+Class: abstract DateTime

 Represents a point in time, encapsulating date and time information.
 This class cannot be instantiated directly but provides various methods for manipulating and interacting with date-time values.